Bluebear77/Intern_ECLADATTA/Dataset/7-Dataset/QTSumm/readme.md

 Here is the Recovery QTSumm Dataset.

+The QTSumm directory contains the recovery of source URL of the QTSumm dataset.
+The final result is [qtsumm_dev.csv, qtsumm_test.csv, qtsumm_train.csv] in the combined directory.

+Python scripts (google-find.py &  wiki-find.py ) are made to automate URL verification for the QTSumm dataset recovery by implementing a function that performs a fuzzy comparison of table content.

-`google` directory contains the result of Google Search based on the 'table title + site:wikipedia.org'.
+`google` directory contains the result of Google Search based on the 'table title + site:wikipedia.org' using google-find.py .
+There is a log.txt that stores the search and compare process.

-`wiki-api`  directory contains the result of Wiki-API (https://en.wikipedia.org/w/api.php) based on the table title.
+`wiki-api` directory contains the result of Wiki-API based on the table title using wiki-find.py .
+There is a log.txt that stores the search and compare process.

-`combined` directory  contains the result of the optimal selection result from both Google Search and  Wiki-API by `calculate_combined_score = int(0.5 * row['title_similarity'] + 0.5 * row['table_similarity'])`.
+`combined`  directory contains the result of the optimal selection result from both Google Search and Wiki-API based on the combined score.
+`calculate_combined_score = int(0.7 * row['title_similarity'] + 0.3 * row['table_similarity'])`
+More weights is given to the title because some table content could change by the time.

 ***